mhlr/awesome-jax/README.md

 - repo: https://github.com/google/jax
 - docs: https://jax.readthedocs.io/en/latest/
 - sysml'18 paper: https://research.google/pubs/pub47008/

-JAX should be cited by referring to the github repository
+JAX should be cited by referring to the github repository:
 ```
     @software{jax2018github,
       author = {James Bradbury and Roy Frostig and Peter Hawkins and Matthew James Johnson and Chris Leary and Dougal Maclaurin and George Necula and Adam Paszke and Jake Vander{P}las and Skye Wanderman-{M}ilne and Qiao Zhang},